benjmin-r/squeakyvessel.com/_posts/2016-07-11-engineering-ladders-links-elsewhere.md

 to arrive at compensation levels than "years of experience".

+<a name="capgemini-ladder"></a>

+#### [Cap Gemini][capgemini-ladder]

+> Last year, we identified a need to redefine the career framework for our
+> software engineers within the UK engineering teams and started work on a
+> Capgemini Software Engineering grade ladder.
+The grade ladder is our team’s
+> self-produced documentation to enable everyone, both inside and outside our
+> team, to understand our ethos and values and what’s expected of them.

 ### Missing a ladder?

 If you're aware of a ladder, that's shared somewhere, please [contact